exasol/transformers-extension/doc/developer_guide/developer_guide.md

 ## Tests

 #### 1. Unit Tests
-UDF Mock, for different parameters different scenarios are defined as udf_wrappers and tests are paramaterized with these scenarios
+- Unit tests use the [udf-mock-python](https://github.com/exasol/udf-mock-python)
+library that tests UDFs locally without a database.
+- Different scenarios with  different UDF inputs and different model parameters are defined under `tests/unit_tests/udf_wrapper_params/` directory.
+- These different scenarios are parameterized in UDF tests.

 #### 2. Integration Tests
+These tests are grouped into two groups and there are separate tests for each UDF script in each group:
+- `without db` tests the UDF class and functionality that includes the UDF logic.
+- `with_db` performs end-to-end test by running the UDF query statements in the database.

-without db, functionality , with db end-to end test.
+- without db, functionality , with db end-to end test.